 We maintain stock ownership guidelines for our non-employee directors.
-Under our stock ownership guidelines, each director is expected, within five years of initial election to the Board of Directors, to own Common Stock with a value equivalent to four times his or her annual cash retainer for serving on our Board of Directors.
-As of December 31, 2022, all then-current directors were in compliance with our stock ownership guidelines or are expected to achieve compliance within the applicable five-year period.
+Under our stock ownership guidelines, each director is expected, within five years of initial election to the Board of Directors, to own Common Stock with a value equivalent to five times their annual cash retainer for serving on our Board of Directors.
+As of December 31, 2023, all thencurrent directors were in compliance with our stock ownership guidelines or are expected to achieve compliance within the applicable five-year period.